Here are a few things we think will be useful for you to know!

 2. I am under 18, can I attend the event without my parents?

 If you are under 18 at the time of the event you will need to get your parents consent to attend.
-You can download the form here.
+You can download the form during the registration process.
 If you are under 16 you will also need an adult guardian to take responsibility for you.

 1. When will the site open?